tpodlaski/copra/README.rst

 Versioning
 ----------

 We use SemVer_ for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the `tags on this repository`_.

 License